althe3rd/Color-Blindness-Test/README.md

 ## 📖 How to Use

-1. **Start with accessible palette** - Observe how all elements are clearly distinguishable
+1. **Page starts with difficult palette** - Immediately see how problematic blues and yellows affect readability
-2. **Toggle to difficult palette** - Notice how blues and yellows make it harder to distinguish elements
+2. **Toggle to accessible palette** - Compare with high-contrast colors that work better for tritanopia
-3. **Enable tritanopia simulation** - See how someone with tritanopia perceives the colors
+3. **Enable tritanopia simulation** - Experience how someone with tritanopia perceives the colors
-4. **Experiment with combinations** - Try both palettes with and without the simulation filter
+4. **Experiment with combinations** - Try both palettes with and without the simulation filter to understand the impact

 ## 🧪 What is Tritanopia?